 For REPAYE plans, outstanding loan balances are forgiven after 20 years of payments (like PAYE) if all loans are undergraduate loans.
 However, if there are any graduate loans, the forgiveness period is 25 years (like IBR and ICR).
 These forgiveness amounts are considered taxable income.

 Interest subsidies for REPAYE plans are expanded and more generous than those under other repayment plans.
-For Direct Loans that are subsidized, the DOE continues to cover 100% of the interest for the first 3 years after entering into a REPAYE plan.
-While this is also the case for PAYE and IBR plans (both the original and new IBR plans), what’s unique about REPAYE is that after three years, the DOE continues to subsidize 50% of the loan interest, whereas other plans (except for ICR, which does not subsidize interest after plan entry) offer no subsidization of interest after three years.
+For Direct Loans that are subsidized, the Department of Education continues to cover 100% of the unpaid, accrued interest for the first 3 years after entering into a REPAYE plan.
+While this is also the case for PAYE and IBR plans (both the original and new IBR plans), what’s unique about REPAYE is that after three years, the Department of Education continues to subsidize 50% of the unpaid loan interest, whereas other plans (except for ICR, which does not subsidize interest after plan entry) offer no subsidization of interest after three years.
 Additionally, REPAYE plans will subsidize 50% of unpaid, accrued interest for Direct Loans that are unsubsidized, in contrast to other plans that provide no interest help for unsubsidized loans.

 Example 1: Kyle has a subsidized Direct Student loan with a balance of $50,000 and an interest rate of 6% per year.